londonbitdevs/londonbitdevs-website/_posts/2023-03-29-socratic-seminar-23.md

 ## Announcements

 Please join us for our next Socratic Seminar.
-This Socratic Seminar is sponsored by <!--INSERT SPONSORS-->.
+This Socratic Seminar is sponsored by [The Label](https://thelab31.xyz/).
 Please speak to the hosts if you're interested in supporting London BitDevs.

 ## General Links